 Chianti is the wine region of Tuscany.
 It extends over the provinces of Florence and Siena, covering all of the area between the two cities and extending to the east toward the Valdarno and to the west to the Val d'Elsa.
 Chianti offers a unique landscape, with green, gentle hills covered with wide fields of vineyards and olive groves.
 Many of the wineries are open for tours and tastings: an invaluable treasure for those who are interested in exploring the eno-gastronomic culture of Tuscany.

 The photo with the leaning tower is a must, but Pisa is much more than this, starting from the Baptistery, the Cathedral, the medieval old town.
 The city centre offers a vibrant and affordable cafe and bar scene surrounded by well-maintained Romanesque buildings, Gothic churches and Renaissance piazzas.
-Pisa is also a river city with many natural hot springs and an important thermal baths tradition, as a matter of fact it offers the chance to mix a cultural holiday with a wellness break.
+Pisa is also a river city with many natural hot springs and an important thermal baths tradition, as a matter of fact it offers the chance to mix a cultural break with a wellness holiday in Tuscany.

 Val d’Orcia - Pienza, Montalcino and Montepulciano